4.30 Normalcy for Children and Youth in Out of Home Care

 • Authorized PCC staff who have been trained on the RPPS are available on site twenty-four (24) hours a day;

-• PCP staff are available twenty-four (24) hours a day to foster/adoptive parents for consultation and decision making pertaining to the RPPS.
+• PCP staff are available twenty-four (24) hours a day to foster/adoptive parents for consultation and decision-making about the RPPS.

-Family camping outings Return a child to birth parent without court approval
+Family camping outings: Return a child to the birth parent without court approval;

-Operating power lawn mowers Operation of all-terrain vehicles (ATVs) unless abiding by KRS 189.515
+Operating a power lawn mower; Operation of all-terrain vehicles (ATV) unless abiding by KRS 189.515;

 • Operating an ATV is not an RPPS activity as specifically addressed in KRS 189.515.
 Caregivers must follow the requirements listed below regarding the use of ATVs:

-• A caregiver of a minor who is under the age of six (6) shall not knowingly allow that person to operate or be a passenger on an all-terrain vehicle;
+• A caregiver of a minor who is under the age of six (6) shall not knowingly allow that person to operate or be a passenger on an ATV vehicle;

-• A person under the age of sixteen (16) years shall not operate an all-terrain vehicle except under direct supervision of a caregiver;
+• A person under the age of sixteen (16) years shall not operate an ATV vehicle except under direct supervision of a caregiver;

-• A caregiver of a minor who is under the age of sixteen (16), or who does not possess an instruction permit, an intermediate license, or an operator’s license shall not knowingly allow that person to carry a passenger while operating an all-terrain vehicle.; and
+• A caregiver of a minor who is under the age of sixteen (16), or who does not possess an instruction permit, an intermediate license, or an operator’s license shall not knowingly allow that person to carry a passenger while operating an ATV.; and

-• A caregiver of a minor under the age of sixteen (16) shall not knowingly allow that person to operate an all-terrain vehicle in violation of the age restriction warning label affixed by the manufacturer as required by the federal all-terrain vehicle standards.
+• A caregiver of a minor under the age of sixteen (16) shall not knowingly allow that person to operate an ATV in violation of the age restriction warning label affixed by the manufacturer as required by the federal ATV standards.

 • Caregivers must use the RPPS characterized by careful and sensible parental decisions that maintain the child’s health, safety, and best interest when selecting babysitters.

-• Babysitters for medically complex children must be certified in CPR and first aid for adults, infants, and children and receive child specific training.
+• Babysitters for medically complex children must be certified in cardiopulmonary resuscitation (CPR), and first aid for adults, infants, and children, and receive child-specific training.

 Procedure